 Section 5.
 There shall be left a blank line under the names of the candidates for each offrice for additional names to be written in by voters.
 A notation on the ballot shall specify the date by which the ballot is to be returned to the chairperson of the nominating committee and the date shall be at least 5 days prior to the annual meeting.

 Section 6.
 It shall be the duty of the nominating committee, with at least two –thirds (2/3) of the committee members present, to open the ballot envelopes and count the votes at the annual meeting.
 Voting members present at the annual meeting shall vote by secret ballot with only those eligible voters present at the session allowed to vote.
 All official ballots shall be destroyed by the nominating committee after the officers are installed.
 Ballots received after the voting deadline shall be destroyed unopened.

 Section 7.
-The Chairperson and Vice-Chairperson shall be elected at the annual meeting of the membership for the term of one (1) year, to serve until the next annual meeting or until their successors are elected and qualified.
-All other directors shall be elected for two (2) year terms, half of whom shall be elected in a given year.
+Directors shall be elected at the annual meeting of the membership for the term of two (2) years, to serve until the next annual meeting or until their successors are elected and qualified.
+Half of these directors shall be elected in a given year.
 If, for any reason more than four (4) directors are elected in a given year, a lottery shall decide those directors who will serve one (1) year and those who will serve two (2) years.
 Any two offices, other than Chairperson and Secretary, may be held by the same person.

 Section 8.
 The Chairperson, Vice-Chairperson or any other voting member of the Corporation appointed by the Chairperson shall act as the representative of the Corporation.